TIMESTICKING/Ctruct_SD/docs/arraylist.md

 <p align="left">ArrayList is based on C array, and is a sequential storage structure.</p>

 It contains four properties.
 But you should only care about the first two, the other two are maintained by the program.
+Negative numbers of index are supported.
 ```clike
 	char *name;
 	void* (*arr);